Postpartum Depression Symptoms

 - Postpartum depression (PPD) is a common problem associated with childbirth.

-- PPD is characterized by depression that a woman experiences within four weeks of delivery.
+- Peripartum depression is depression that a woman experiences during pregnancy or within four weeks of giving birth.

 - PPD can affect as many as 10% of fathers as well.